commonknowledge/articles/README.md

 ### **Minutes**

 101. The Cooperative shall ensure that minutes are kept of all:
-  1. Proceedings at meetings of the Cooperative; and
+  a.
+Proceedings at meetings of the Cooperative; and
-  2. Proceedings at meetings of the Board of Directors and its sub-committees which include names of the Directors present, decisions made and the reasons for those decisions.
+  b.
+Proceedings at meetings of the Board of Directors and its sub-committees which include names of the Directors present, decisions made and the reasons for those decisions.

 ### **Accounts**

 102. The Board of Directors shall cause proper accounts to be kept and circulated in accordance with the Companies Acts with respect to:

-  1. All sums of money received and expended by the Cooperative and the matters in which the receipt and expenditure takes place;
+  a.
+All sums of money received and expended by the Cooperative and the matters in which the receipt and expenditure takes place;
-  2. All sales and purchases of goods by the Cooperative;
+  b.
+All sales and purchases of goods by the Cooperative;
-  3. The assets and liabilities of the Cooperative.
+  c.
+The assets and liabilities of the Cooperative.

 103. Proper accounts shall be deemed to have been kept if they give a true and fair record of the state of the Cooperative's affairs and explain its transactions.